-Head of Department -Arts, Languages & Study Abroad The Head of Department is Michael Kielty is from Dublin and has over 25 years of experience working with students from Ireland, Europe, USA and everywhere!
+• Head of Department - Arts, Languages & Study Abroad

+The Head of Department is Michael Kielty is from Dublin and has over 25 years of experience working with students from Ireland, Europe, USA and everywhere!
 He is responsible for ensuring academic quality and standards for programmes (particularly in the areas of teaching, learning and assessment).
-He is the academic lead in the discipline area and is a key contact point for team liaison programme cooperation.
-He works to ensure programmes contain high-quality teaching and learning and he is committed enabling strong academic outcomes.
+He is the academic lead in the discipline area and is a key contact point for programme team liaison and co-operation.
+He works to ensure programmes contain high quality teaching and learning and he is committed to enabling strong academic outcomes.

+Michael Kielty

-Michael Kielty Head of Department- Arts, Language and Study Abroad Programmes
+Head of Department- Arts, Language

+and Study Abroad Programmes